 Dance – through the process of embodied education, a site for deepened cultural expression, cross-cultural understanding, and the potential for embedded life-long learning processes and curiosity about the world around us.

-At Co3 Contemporary Dance Raewyn has been instrumental in developing the strategy in creating a world class contemporary company that is unique within the Australian dance sector, with a unique operating model comprising three inter-dependent pillars; world-class and critically acclaimed contemporary dance works presented as resident dance company at the State Theatre Centre of Western Australia, a vibrant youth ensemble and elite training squad, and wide-reaching education engagement.
+At Co3 Contemporary Dance Raewyn has been instrumental in developing the strategy for creating a world-class contemporary company that is unique within the Australian dance sector, with a unique operating model comprising three inter-dependent pillars; world-class and critically acclaimed contemporary dance works presented as resident dance company at the State Theatre Centre of Western Australia, a vibrant youth ensemble and elite training squad, and wide-reaching education engagement.

 Aware of the need to connect beyond the dance sector, she has developed ongoing, high-level partnerships in the wider community, including the West Australian Institute of Sport, Edith Cowan University, and Hassell Architect Studios.
 As well, from 2016, she initiated a two-year partnership with Art Gallery Western Australia, was awarded a prestigious twelve-week artistic residency at Tokyo Wonder Site, Tokyo in 2016 and most recently awarded the prestigious Saison Foundation Artist in Residency.